 Companies take feedback seriously and Tinder too, takes suggestion to alter their policies.
 You can launch the app, go to Settings, and click on “Contact”.
 Then, you can select the “Tinder login without Facebook” option as a policy suggestion.
 If a large chunk of audience makes this suggestion, Tinder may soon decide to lift off restrictions on log-in accounts.

+I hope this article helped you in finding the best possible solutions to use Tinder without Facebook.
 Keep visiting our blog Dreamy Tricks to get latest tricks and tips.
 We’ve said this several times in the article and we’ll say it again – there’s no real solution to skipping the Facebook log-in as far as Tinder is concerned.
 However, depending upon your concerns, you may use either one or more of the workarounds mentioned above.
 At the end of it, you must know that Tinder will not post anything on your Facebook feed or share any information without your permission.
 As long as you limit your visibility, you’re good to go!